Certified Budget Manager (CBM) Course

 - Support executive financial decision-making.

-Budgeting Fundamentals
+- Budgeting Fundamentals

-Budgeting concepts, responsibility accounting, budgeting objectives, organizational planning, and financial control.
+Budgeting concepts, responsibility accounting, budgeting objectives, organizational planning, and financial control. - Operating Budgets

-Sales forecasting, production budgeting, procurement planning, material budgets, labor budgets, marketing expenses, administrative expenses, operating budgets, and projected income statements.
+Sales forecasting, production budgeting, procurement planning, material budgets, labor budgets, marketing expenses, administrative expenses, operating budgets, and projected income statements. - Financial Forecasting and Pro Forma Statements

-Cash budgets, projected cash flows, projected financial position statements, forecasting models, and financial planning techniques.
+Cash budgets, projected cash flows, projected financial position statements, forecasting models, and financial planning techniques. - Capital Budgeting and Investment Evaluation

-Capital budgeting concepts, cash flow estimation, Net Present Value (NPV), Internal Rate of Return (IRR), Payback Period, Discounted Payback, Profitability Index, Accounting Rate of Return, and break-even analysis.
+Capital budgeting concepts, cash flow estimation, Net Present Value (NPV), Internal Rate of Return (IRR), Payback Period, Discounted Payback, Profitability Index, Accounting Rate of Return, and break-even analysis. - Strategic Planning and Business Analysis

-Strategic planning process, mission, vision, corporate objectives, SWOT analysis, Porter's Five Forces, BCG Growth Matrix, competitive strategy selection, implementation, monitoring, and feedback.
+Strategic planning process, mission, vision, corporate objectives, SWOT analysis, Porter's Five Forces, BCG Growth Matrix, competitive strategy selection, implementation, monitoring, and feedback. - Quantitative Forecasting Methods

-Linear regression, time series forecasting, expected value analysis, learning curve analysis, forecasting accuracy, and business decision support.
+Linear regression, time series forecasting, expected value analysis, learning curve analysis, forecasting accuracy, and business decision support. - Integrated Budget Management Workshop

 Comprehensive budgeting simulation, financial forecasting case study, investment analysis project, and executive budgeting presentation.